 About a month ago, a friend of mine told me that people gave her a strange look for saying that she loves to read literary fiction.
-As an English lit graduate (in an Asian country), this is nothing new to me.
+As an English lit graduate (in Asia), this is nothing new to me.
 People often assume that literature is not a big deal.

 In fact, reading literary fiction is not just a way to ‘escape’ from the real world.
 Instead, it helps us to look at the world from different perspectives.
 It challenges us to be more empathetic as a human being.